seqan/seqan3/doc/tutorial/pairwise_alignment/index.md

 Only a few parts of our algorithm need to be adapted.
 First, we use an amino acid scoring scheme and initialise it with the respective similarity matrix.
 Second, we initialise the gap scheme to represent the affine gap model as given in the assignment.
-Et voila, we have computed a pairwise alignment over aminoacid sequences.
+Et voilà, we have computed a pairwise alignment over aminoacid sequences.
 \endsolution

 ## Alignment result

 So far we have only computed the score, but obviously in many situations the final alignment is required, e.g. when mapping reads and the user wishes to write the alignment to the final SAM/BAM file.
-In SeqAn you can simply configure what is going be computed by the alignment algorithm using the seqan3::align_cfg::result configuration.
+In SeqAn you can simply configure what is going to be computed by the alignment algorithm using the seqan3::align_cfg::result configuration.

 \snippet doc/tutorial/pairwise_alignment/configurations.cpp include_result